Hatch Pond Artboard - Now Installed

-The latest project to be undertaken by ARCH is to renew the much-loved Hatch Pond interpretation board artwork which had been removed a few years ago due to falling into disrepair.
-There was some leftover CIL funding from the previous ARCH art project and this will be used to fund the Hatchpond artwork.
+The latest project to be undertaken by ARCH was to renew the much-loved Hatch Pond interpretation board artwork which had been removed a few years ago due to falling into disrepair.
+There was some leftover CIL funding from the previous ARCH art project and this was used to fund the Hatchpond artwork.

-The original artist of the board at Hatch Pond, who will also be creating the new artwork, was Maria Burns, who ARCH has previously commissioned to produce the artwork for the boards installed in Adastral Square and the Neighbourhood Centre.
+The original artist of the board at Hatch Pond, who also created the new artwork, was Maria Burns.
+ARCH has previously commissioned her to produce the artwork for the boards installed in Adastral Square and the Neighbourhood Centre.
 These boards show the History of Canford Heath and the Pilots, who are immortalised in many of the road names on Canford Heath.

 ARCH has been collaborating with BCP Council environmental services for permission to replace, as well as gain more information about the changing environment of Hatch Pond over the last 20 years since the original board was first designed.